HeyingGithub/Baseline-project-for-MEGC2020_spotting/README.md

 ## How to reproduce the baseline results

-The codes need running in the environments: Python3.5+ and Matlab.
+The codes need to run in the environments: Python3.5+ and Matlab.

 Firstly, put the datasets or their soft links into the two "dataset_new" folders respectively in "MDMD_results" and "MEdatabase_processed".
 Structure the two "dataset_new" folders as follows: